mmdanggg2/D3D9DrvRTX/README.md

 # Settings
 Settings for the renderer are stored in `D3D9DrvRTX.ini`, they can be changed in this file and take effect after restarting the game.

+ℹ️ For Klingon Honor Guard, the settings are saved and loaded from the game's `khg.ini` file.

 You can also change the settings in game by running the `preferences` command in the console and navigating to `Rendering->Direct3D 9 RTX Optimised`

 The RTX specific options are listed here: